api3dao/old-api3-docs/dev_notes.md

 - Merge branches @remote repo to master.
 - Switch to local master branch.
 - Pull remote master to local repo.
-- Run the deploy.sh script.
+- Run the deploy.sh script (passphrase for ssh key will be needed).
 - Switch back to your next development branch.

 ## Clean up origin/<branches>